Monotone and Conservative Policy Iteration Beyond the Tabular Case: PROOFS

 The new policy $\mu_{k + 1}$ obtained subsequently from $f_{k + 1}$ then satisfies

 which shows that $f_{k + 1}$ satisfies the constraints in \eqref{e:GUIDE.PE.Opt} for the $k + 1$ iteration, as desired.

 Now consider the second statement.
-From the rightmost inequality in \eqref{e:Phi.u_k.monotonicity}, we have that $(f_k)_{k \geq 0}$ is non-decreasing.
-On the other hand, for any $k \geq 0,$ our first statement shows that $f_k$ satisfies the constraints in \eqref{e:GUIDE.PE.Opt}; hence, we have from Claim~\ref{c:Q.mu.lower.Bd} that $Q_{\mu_k} \geq f_k.$ This shows that $f_k$ is a lower bound on $Q_{\mu_k}$ for any $k \geq 0,$ and $(f_k)_{k \geq 0}$ is monotonically non-decreasing, as desired.
+From the rightmost inequality in \eqref{e:Phi.u_k.monotonicity}, it follows that $(f_k)_{k \geq 0}$ is non-decreasing.
+On the other hand, for any $k \geq 0,$ our first statement shows that $f_k$ satisfies the constraints in \eqref{e:GUIDE.PE.Opt}; Claim~\ref{c:Q.mu.lower.Bd} then shows that $Q_{\mu_k} \geq f_k.$ Therefore, $f_k$ is a lower bound on $Q_{\mu_k}$ for any $k \geq 0,$ and $(f_k)_{k \geq 0}$ is monotonically non-decreasing, as desired.